 Meat to Avoid

-Try to avoid highly processed meats, including charcuterie, hot dogs and even some bacon and sausages.
-Some lunch meat is fine (Applegate is a trusted brand), but double-check the label, avoiding deli meat that contains harmful additives such as carrageenan, sodium nitrate, BHA, BHT, natural flavor or aspartame (or other sugars).
+Try to avoid highly processed meats, including charcuterie, hot dogs, and even some bacon and sausages.
+Some lunch meat is fine (Applegate is a trusted brand), but double-check the label, avoiding deli meat that contains additives such as carrageenan, sodium nitrate, BHA, BHT, natural flavor, aspartame, or other sugars.